-The Spring 2017 cohort will be working with these creative and artistic leaders.
+The Spring 2017 cohort worked with these creative and artistic leaders.

 A dabbler and flâneuse, Nicole is a visual storyteller with a passion for all things music, contemporary art, design and film.
 When she isn't crafting visual content for a Canadian diamond brand, she can be found hitting up concerts and art openings, trying new restaurants, and scrolling through Instagram.
 As a digital influencer, Nicole has worked with brands like La Garçonne and Native Union, and was most recently a national finalist in the Hong Kong Tourism Board and Chinese Restaurant Awards' #TasteHKG contest.